-Dave DeGroot – Hinoki Cypress workshop.
+Dave DeGroot – Hinoki Cypress workshop, 5:30-8:00.
 Dave will work with participants on styling nursery-grown Hinoki Cypress, Chamaecyparis obtusa.
 The workshop is limited to eight participants, and is intended for intermediate to advanced workers.
-You must register and pay in advance.
-Signup sheets will be available at AABS monthly meetings, or contact email@example.com.
-Workshop cost is $110.
+This workshop is at full capacity.

 Jerry Meislik, long-time AABS member, is an internationally recognized expert on Ficus bonsai, and author of Ficus, The Exotic Bonsai.
 He will be discussing exposed-root style tropical bonsai.